-- 1.2 The Audit and Corporate Governance Committee is recommended to: - Note the revisions to the risk register and comment on the report - ➤ Note the recruitment of the Head of Financial Governance, Internal Audit, Counter Fraud, Risk and Insurance who will be responsible for developing and taking forward the risk management strategy
+- 1.2 The Audit and Corporate Governance Committee is recommended to: - Review and note the Council's corporate risk register. - Note the recruitment of the Head of Financial Governance, Internal Audit, Counter Fraud, Risk, and Insurance who together with the Risk and Insurance Manager and the Risk and Insurance Officer will be responsible for developing and taking forward the risk management strategy. - Note the introduction of a new Risk Register template and the efforts to explore software solutions that may further enhance the visual presentation of risk management reporting as well as facilitate the analysis, collation, and reporting of information.